Black-Ops-2-543/A3UE_Yulakia_Extender/readme.md

 # A3UE Information
 This is an extender of [Antistasi Ultimate](https://github.com/Antistasi-Ultimate-Community/A3-Antistasi-Ultimate) based on the map [Yulakia](https://steamcommunity.com/sharedfiles/filedetails/?id=2950257727&searchtext=yulakia).
 I wanted to make an A3UE about this map as soon as I saw it, as I believe it has wonderful terrain and a lovely camoflauge for its faction.
 Inside this A3UE are four different factions: the invading `Russian Forces`, the occupying `Yulakian Provisional Government`, the rebel `Yulakian Liberation Front`, and the rival `Spetsnaz`.
 There are no modifications to the Yulakian map or the already-made Antistasi Ultimate scenario for Yulakia.
 This is created primarily by one developer, and I appreciate good and thorough work.
 I try to make this mod as in-depth as possible with as many features as I can figure out how to implement.
-## Assistance with Development
+## Assistance with Development & Timeline
 I am currently not looking for additional developers.
-If you are unsatisfied with the production time of this A3UE, feel free to reach out; I may be able to provide you with reasonings, or I may have questions that need answers.
+If you are unsatisfied with the production time of this A3UE, feel free to reach out; I would appreciate any feedback from the Arma community.
 If anybody is very curious as to my scheduled roadmap, please look [here](https://docs.google.com/drawings/d/1hYLtHaA73X2bw29I9xtMmoYN2PxAwZB4SB_myNKK238/edit?usp=sharing).
 The green boxes indicate the version is good to go.
 The yellow boxes indicate this version is being worked on.
 The red boxes indicate I am not yet at that stage.
-I plan to release a beta version of this A3UE once Version 0.8 is pushed.
-A full release will be made with Version 1.0.
-Once Version 1.1 is pushed, I will likely cease development of this A3UE.
+I plan to release a beta version of this A3UE on the Steam Workshop once v0.8.0 is pushed.
+A full release will be made with v1.0.0.
+Once v1.1.0 is published, I will likely cease development of this A3UE.
 ## Other Mods
 ### Dependencies
 This A3UE currently relies on the following mods and DLC: